-Students need to be able to research artists and designers using the internet, books and by going to exhibitions.
-Students will also have to develop an analytical writing style and be able to show that they think carefully about imagery rather than take it at face value
+Students need to be able to research artists and designers using the internet, books, taking photographs and by going to art exhibitions and free Birmingham city galleries.
+Students will also have to develop an analytical writing style and be able to show that they think carefully about imagery rather than take it at face value.

-This GCSE qualification in Art and Design qualification will allow students to go on and study an art based course at Post 16 and it will also help enhance research skills, analytical skills, independent and creative thinking skills and time management skills – all of which are very useful whatever courses students go on to study.
+These GCSE qualifications in Art and Design will allow students to go on and study an art-based course at Post 16 and it will also help enhance research skills, analytical skills, independent and creative thinking skills and time management skills – all of which are very useful whatever courses students go on to study.

 Careers in Art and Design include; game designer, fine artist, illustrator, fashion designer, theatre design, interior architecture, architecture, furniture design, product design, photographer, teacher, graphic designer, animator and many more.

-Please encourage your child to draw, photograph and collect relevant images as their projects progress.
-This will help them to improve their observational skills.
+Please encourage your child to draw, photograph their environment and collect relevant magazine/newspaper images as their projects progress.
+This will help them to improve their observational skills and choice of creative outcomes.
+We can send basic materials and equipment home too, should you request it.
 Being able to select information from the internet is also important.